Seasonal Affective Disorder

 Treatment can improve symptoms but many people will continue to experience the condition every year.
 Left untreated, symptoms can be debilitating.
 However, due to its seasonal nature, the onset of depression can be anticipated and preventive action taken.

-Seasonal affective disorder is a type of depression that is specific to one season.
-Symptoms are broadly the same as for major depression, including:
+Symptoms are broadly the same as for major depression, though specific to one season, including:

 - Low mood most of the day, throughout the season